Gleyber Torres Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.66 team ERA that ranks 24th across all MLB pitching staffs.
+- The Red Sox have a 4.64 team ERA that ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs given up (82 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs given up (84 total, 1.3 per game).

+- Bello (3-4) takes the mound for the Red Sox in his 10th start of the season.
+He's put together a 3.97 ERA in 45 1/3 innings pitched, with 46 strikeouts.

-- In his last appearance on Sunday, the righty went five innings against the Tampa Bay Rays, allowing four earned runs while surrendering five hits.
+- In his most recent time out on Monday, the righty threw six innings against the Tampa Bay Rays, giving up three earned runs while surrendering six hits.

+- The 24-year-old has put together a 3.97 ERA and 9.1 strikeouts per nine innings in nine games this season, while allowing a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.